ps-1305/marauders-mart/docs/contributions.md

 ### 3. Code of Conduct

-Please maintain a welcoming and respectful environment for all contributors
+Please maintain a welcoming and respectful environment for all contributors.

 ## Recognition and Acknowledgements